menkhus/falco/README.md

 $ ./falco -u
 ```

-If you find falco useful, please give a shoutout to us, and the great folks who build and maintain toolswatch cvedb.
+If you find falco useful, please give a shoutout to us, and the great folks who build and maintain toolswatch cve database that helped use get the project started.

 No free lunch
 -------------